Challenge coins: A tradition of excellence

 While most service members proudly display their coins for others to see, some seek to always carry their most important coin in their pocket in the event of a “coin check.”

 "Although coins have become less popular from when I joined the military, I still carry a coin in my pocket when I go to official functions," Libbey said.
 "Because if you do not have one, and someone else performs a coin check, you are responsible for buying everyone a round of refreshing beverages and that can get expensive."

-The tradition of coin checking also began in Germany after World War I. American personnel who were stationed in Germany adopted the local ritual of "Pfenning" checks.
+The tradition of coin checking also began in Germany after World War I. American personnel who were stationed in Germany adopted the local ritual of "Pfennig" checks.

-A Pfenning was the lowest denomination of German currency.
-If a service member did not have a Pfenning, they would have to buy the next round of drinks.
+A Pfennig was the lowest denomination of German currency.
+If a service member did not have a Pfennig, they would have to buy the next round of drinks.
 This ritual carried over and became part of the challenge coin tradition.

 Though the legacy of coin checking typically stayed within the enlisted ranks, Libbey explained how officers have their own traditions with challenge coins.